oddstream/aoc/README.md

 The aim is to - eventually - do all puzzles from all years.
 Some of the code is quick-and-dirty and I'm sometimes surprised to get the right answer.
 Occasionally I ask GPT-4 for help with a low-level function or algorithm in case I've missed something simple; I've given up on Google's Bard, which has yet to yield any correct answers.
 When I get hopelessly stuck or a brute force solution is taking too long, I have a look at the solutions mega thread on reddit to get ideas.

+"every problem has a solution that completes in at most 15 seconds on ten-year-old hardware"

 ## Coding style

 The first line of each solution should have a comment linking to the problem description page.